 Can I get the money allocated towards paying for visa fees and flights before arriving in the UK?

-Unfortunately Queen Mary is not able to release any money until you have fully enrolled for the academic year and that can only happen once you are in the UK.
+Unfortunately Queen Mary is not able to release any money until you have fully enrolled for the academic year.

 Do I have to pay a tuition fee deposit?
 How will admissions know I have a loan to cover my fees?

 If you have a loan arranged to cover the full value of your fees, you do not need to pay the tuition fee deposit.
-Once your loan has been approved you will need to select that you are a sponsored student in the Admissions portal.
-If you require a CAS, please email a copy of the letter you have been provided with to email@example.com.
+Once your loan has been approved we will notify Admissions.
+If you require a CAS, please contact email@example.com once you have been notified of your loan.
 Your CAS will then be issued in the normal way.

 Do I have to pay a deposit to QMUL Residences?